mozilla-mobile/ScrollingCardView/README.md

 ## License

-ExpandingCardView is available under the MIT license.
+ExpandingCardView is available under MPLv2.
 See the LICENSE file for more info.